Skip to content

 PharmD

-Students are admissible to the School of Pharmacy PharmD Program only after the completion of the college-level prerequisites noted below, generally taking three years to complete.
+Students must complete the college-level prerequisites noted below before matriculating into the PharmD program.
+Most applicants will need at least two to three years to complete all of our requirements.
 Preference may be given to applicants who have earned a BA, BS or higher degree.
-The courses listed below MUST be taken at any accredited college, university or community college in the United States.
+The courses listed below MUST be taken at an accredited college, university or community college in the United States or Canada.
+Applicants who have completed prerequisite coursework in other countries should contact our admissions staff to determine eligibility for our program.
 Courses must be approved by the School of Pharmacy and must have a passing grade; they cannot be taken Pass/No Pass.
-The Admissions Committee strongly recommends completion of science and mathematics courses within the last five years.
+The Admissions Committee strongly recommends that all science and mathematics courses be completed within six years of matriculation into the PharmD program.

 UW student pharmacists train in our Bracken Pharmacy Learning Center lab